davan690/ProjectTemplate/README.md

 ### Package dependencies

-I used [RStudio](http://www.rstudio.com/products/rstudio/) on Ubuntu 16.04 and Windows 7.
+[RStudio](http://www.rstudio.com/products/rstudio/) has been used on Ubuntu 16.04 and Windows 7.
 The package has a number of dependencies on other R packages.

-These are listed at
+These packages are listed at

 -   packrat
 -   checkpoint